-Steamed Nian Gao with Aromatic Coconut: Perfect as A Sweet Dessert
+Steamed Sticky Rice Cake With Shredded Coconut, Perfect as A Sweet Dessert

 One of the simplest, healthiest and classic way is to steam and then roll the soft nian gao in aromatic grated coconut.
-Steamed nian gao is served as a sweet dessert or snack.
+Steamed Sticky Rice Cake is served as a sweet dessert or snack.
 In this recipe, I use freshly grated white coconut and grated coconut that’s been infused with palm sugar.
 You can choose to use just freshly grated white coconut too and it will still be good.

 Onde-Onde like Nian Gao Coconut Balls